 As new collections come out, luxury brands such as Dior change their look.
 As of June 2023, they have a soft yellow hue on one of their products and highlight it in their featured hero image on the right.
 Note the use of a flower to highlight the color and show how soft it is.

 They place the bottle and flower graphics on top of a creamy white background to highlight the color is a few shades darker.

 A website using basic black and white can offer an elegant tuxedo effect.
 One of the biggest advantages of a black and white color scheme is the minimalism of it.
 There’s nothing to distract from the images of your product.

-Dior goes with the luxury colors of black and white.
-They then put the focus on the photographs of their products, making the images animated.
-If you mouse over each image, it enlarges slightly.
+Versace goes with the luxury colors of black and white.
+They then put the focus on the photographs of their products, adding pops of color and taking shots that look almost as though they are in motion.
+If you scroll down, you see some of their vividly colored products under the fold.
 The simplicity of the design shows they let their quality products do the talking.

 You might think of orange more as something to advertise juice or a kids’ store, but it actually can work quite well for luxury products when combined with a strong luxury colors palette.
 For example, an orange accent on top of a deep blue or black is just subtle enough to grab attention and gives a regal feel.